ropensci/gtexr/README.md

 Please note that the gtexr project is released with a [Contributor Code of Conduct](https://rmgpanw.github.io/gtexr/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+[^1]: Note the warning raised if the number of items returned by a
+    function call exceeds the requested page size.
+Argument `itemsPerPage` is set to 250 by default, but may be increased to ensure that all items are retrieved in one go.